good

 6.0 / 10

-Still, Wrike is a flexible solution that can be readily adjusted to the needs of any sized team and their project processes.
+Still, Wrike is a flexible project management platform that can adapt to the requirements of different team sizes and project processes.

 Wrike Project Management